Kindelia/prelude/README.md

 # prelude

-The
+To complete
 [HVM](https://github.com/Kindelia/HVM)
-is been built, and we are going to need to decide wich purely functional data structures  will be used on Kindelia.
-To handle access of information on memory.
+development we need to decide wich purely functional data structures are going to be used on Kindelia to handle access to information on memory.

 The image below represents partially what we are interested in:
 ![](https://www.lavivienpost.com/wp-content/uploads/2021/02/data-structures-and-java-apis2.jpg)

+To decide the best methods, we need to implement different algorithms of data structures and compare the number of "rewrites" and "memory" wasted.

 A great source of functional algorithms with examples is the [Okasaki Book](https://br1lib.org/book/502927/5b4598)